 Go to the options and choose your primary English dialect (Australia, UK… etc.)

-Make sure LipSurf is activated (click to toggle it on/off from the chrome extension toolbar)
+Make sure LipSurf is activated (click to toggle it on/off from the chrome extension toolbar, or just say the wake-word “grasshopper” if you have Pro and the wakeword activated)

 Say “crocodile crab” or “wanikani” WHILE YOU ARE NOT ON A SPECIAL